jonkurtzjk/gdb_lab/README.md

 6. Now let's run a backtrace again:

 ```
-(gdb) bt
+(gdb)bt
 ```

-7. We now know where it faulted, function wise but notice that GDB can't unroll the call trace?
+7. We now know where it faulted, function wise, but notice that GDB can't unroll the call trace?
 It's because there was a null pointer in the PC, we need to understand how this happened:

 ```
 #0  0x00000000 in ?? ()